Tamsui District: Spanish colony

-The Spanish arrived in the area of Tamsui in the 17th century.
+The Spanish arrived in the area of Tamsui in the early 17th century.
 In the fall of 1629, the Spanish established the first major non-aboriginal settlement comprising the town and mission of Santo Domingo.
-The Spanish occupied northern Taiwan for the purpose of securing Spanish interests in the Philippines against the Dutch (who were already established in the South of Taiwan by then), the British, and the Portuguese, as well as for facilitating trade with China and Japan.
+The Spanish occupied northern Taiwan for the purpose of securing Spanish sea trade routes from coastal Fujian to Spanish Philippines against the Dutch (who were already established in the South of Taiwan by then), the British, and the Portuguese, as well as for facilitating trade with China and Japan.